Do you suffer from dry eyes?

 - A humid environment aids in keeping eyes moisturized.
 Even a small, inexpensive humidifier makes home and work environments more eye friendly.

-- Blinking gives eyes a break from staring at a computer screen or other object for long periods of time as well as promotes tear production.
-Many optometrist recommend applying the 20-20-20 rule to help reduce dry eye symptoms and visual focusing problems that often result from tired eyes.
+- Blinking gives eyes a break from staring at a computer screen or other object for extended periods of time as well as promotes tear production.
+Many optometrists recommend applying the 20-20-20 rule to help reduce dry eye symptoms and visual focusing problems that often result from tired eyes.

 - Ergonomics not only impact an individual’s musculoskeletal health but can also contribute to dry eyes.
-A 2005 New York Times article reported that when people squint to reduce glare or bring text into focus, they blink less and reduce tear production which leads to dry eye problems.
-An ergonomic work station can prevent squinting and as a result also aid in preventing dry eyes.
+A 2005 New York Times article reported that when people squint to reduce glare or bring the text into focus, they blink less and reduce tear production which leads to dry eye problems.
+An ergonomic workstation can prevent squinting and as a result also aid in preventing dry eyes.

 - Adequate ventilation provides yet another way to combat dry eyes.
-This is especially applicable in a setting with dry air or with dust particles in the air that can make tears unable to adequately coat eyes.
+Ventilation is especially applicable in a setting with dry air or with dust particles in the air that can make tears unable to coat eyes adequately.
 Adjusting ventilation and installing a simple air filter to service the room you work in can help in reducing these types of problems.